mad-lab-fau/gaitmap/docs/source/development/development_guide.md

 ### Branching structure

-As we need to support two versions at any given time (see previous section), we need a model with at least two main
-branches: master and develop.

-- The master branch is there to support the current release.
-  This means all bugfixes and patches will be committed here
-- The develop branch is there to plan and create the next release.
-  All new features should be committed here.
-  The develop branch will get all patch releases committed to master either by cherry-picking or by rebase.
-  As rebasing a shared branch is "dangerous" all developers should be informed when this happens (see more below).
+This project uses (as of version 1.2.0) a master + feature branches.
+This workflow is well explained [here](https://www.atlassian.com/blog/git/simple-git-workflow-is-simple).

-All changes to these two main branches should be performed using feature branches.
+All changes to the master branch should be performed using feature branches.
+Before merging, the feature branches should be rebased onto the current master.

 Remember, Feature branchs...: